- What is (airborne) lidar?

-How can I find the out what the latest/greatest lidar collection is for an area of Vermont?
+How can I find what the latest/greatest lidar collection is for an area of Vermont?

 The Vermont Lidar Status Viewer displays the geographic extent and characteristics of the most recent and best available lidar collections organized by the lidar program throughout the state.

 How do I find the flight date of available lidar data in an area of interest?